groue/GRMustache/Guides/runtime.md

                            @"I have no friend, sob."
                            @"{{/ friends }}";

-// Renders: I have no friend, sob.
+// I have no friend, sob.
 NSString *rendering = [GRMustacheTemplate renderObject:data
                                             fromString:templateString
                                                  error:NULL];